a payment for taiohi who can't live at home

 - Evidence of any name changes

-- Evidence of your last pay and all income for the last 52 weeks, eg payslips, bank statements or a letter from your employer, etc.
+- Evidence of your last pay and all income for the last 52 weeks.
+This could be payslips, bank statements or a letter from your employer.